marklogic-community/toolkit-for-excel/README.txt

 Uninstall
 ===========================================================
 Control Panel -> Add/Remove Programs -> MarkLogic_WordAddin -> Remove
+   This will remove the registry entries for the Addin configuration.

 Additionally, remove .xqy and .js support sor the Addin from the server.